-The key to the BBP's strategy is to develop the field of Predictive Neuroinformatics, aimed at accelerating data integration by using fundamental generalising principles of the brain's structural and functional organisation, thus filling huge gaps in knowledge.
-Prof. Markram also runs a stateof-the-art multi-patchclamp and molecular and cell biology experimental lab to validate these principles, the state of the model and the results from the simulations.
-The BBP has developed a novel suite of software and workflows that form a coherent platform for collaborative brain simulation.
-The BBP has published a series of more than 60 neuroscientific, theoretical, modelling and computer science papers on data integration, automated modelling and the use of supercomputers for brain simulation, visualisation and analysis.
-These include a first draft reconstruction of neocortical microcircuitry in rat somatosensory cortex, recently published in the journal Cell and a paper in Frontiers in Neural Circuits showing how the connectome can be informatically and algorithmically derived by following biological rules.
-Other publications include a paper in PLoS Computational Biology, presenting a data-driven strategy to automatically build electrical models of neurons and a J. Physiology paper showing how in silico synapses match biological synapses and how intrinsic morphological diversity enables robustness and invariance of synaptic pathways.
-The BBP facility hosts an extensive programme of in silico experimentation and is evolving into a true community asset.
-The BBP has been declared one of Switzerland's three National Research Projects, and is composed of more than 60 scientists and engineers.
-The BBP is a major contributor of matching funds and in-kind support for the HBP.
+The BBP, directed by Henry MARKRAM, launched in 2005.
+It is the first comprehensive attempt to use detailed modelling and simulation as tools to systematically integrate brain data.
+The key to the BBP's strategy is to develop the field of Predictive Neuroinformatics, which aims to accelerate data integration.
+It will do this by using fundamental generalising principles of the brain's structural and functional organisation, thus filling huge gaps in knowledge.
+The BBP also runs a state-of-the-art multi-patch-clamp, and a molecular and cell biology experimental lab, to validate these principles, the state of the model, and simulation results.
+The BBP has developed a novel suite of software, as well as the workflows that form a coherent platform for collaborative brain simulation.
+The BBP has published more than 45 neuroscientific, theoretical, modelling and computer science papers.
+These detail data integration, automated modelling and the use of supercomputers for brain simulation, and visualisation and analysis, including a paper in a prestigious IEEE journal on a new method for visualising detailed neural models.
+Recently published papers revealing new insights include a paper in Proceedings of the National Academy of Sciences (PNAS), showing how the connectome can be informatically and algorithmically derived by following biological rules, two PLOS Computational Biology papers, presenting a data-driven strategy to automatically build electrical models of neurons, another on objective classification of neurons, and a J. Physiology paper showing how in silico synapses match biological synapses, and how intrinsic morphological diversity enables robustness and invariance of synaptic pathways.
+In 2008, the BBP succeeded in running the first large-scale simulation of a neocortical column, and at the 2012 annual meeting of the Society for Neuroscience (SfN2012), it presented twenty posters on the detailed reconstruction of the neocortical column.
+The BBP facility already hosts an extensive programme of in silico experimentation, and is evolving into a true community asset.
+The BBP has been declared one of Switzerland's three National Research Projects, and comprises some 45 scientists and engineers.
+With an annual budget of around CHF 20 million, the BBP will be a major contributor of matching funds and in-kind support for the HBP.

-Henry MARKRAM (male) is full professor, founder and director of the Blue Brain Project, founder of the Brain Mind Institute (EPFL), and founder of the Human Brain Project.
+Henry MARKRAM (male) is the leader of the Centre for Brain Simulation, founder of the Brain Mind Institute (EPFL), founder and director of the Blue Brain Project, and the coordinator of the Human Brain Project.